holzschu/python_ios/README.md

 Once you have compiled the Python-ios framework, you can link it with your favorite app (I used [Blinkshell](https://github.com/holzschu/blink) and [iVim](https://github.com/holzschu/iVim)).

 You will need to transfer the Python scripts to your device:
-- `tar -cvfz pythonScripts.tar.gz Lib/`
+- `tar -cvzf pythonScripts.tar.gz Lib/`
 - transfer the pythonScripts.tar.gz on the device, for example using iTunes
-- on the iOS device: `tar -xvfz pythonScripts.tar.gz`
+- on the iOS device: `tar -xvzf pythonScripts.tar.gz`
 - `mv Lib ../Library/lib/python2.7`

 Also transfer the scripts:
-- `tar -cvfz binaries.tar.gz Tools/scripts/`
+- `tar -cvzf binaries.tar.gz Tools/scripts/`
 - transfer the binaries.tar.gz on your device, for example using iTunes
-- on the iOS device: `tar -xvfz binaries.tar.gz`
+- on the iOS device: `tar -xvzf binaries.tar.gz`
-- `mv Tools/scripts/ ../Library/bin/`
+- `mv Tools/scripts ../Library/bin`

 Then, install a few useful modules:
 - `python -m ensurepip`